ramakrishnanhulk20/CodeAssist-Gensyn-Guide/README.md

 ## About This Guide

-This guide documents the complete installation process of Gensyn CodeAssist on Windows 11, including all errors encountered and their solutions.
+This guide documents the complete installation process of Gensyn CodeAssist on Windows 11, including errors I encountered and their solutions.
 CodeAssist is a private, local AI coding assistant that learns from your coding style and helps you practice programming problems.

 ## What is CodeAssist?